-On 1 July 2017 we updated our CSE risk assessment and monitoring framework for practitioners to complete when they're worried about a young person.
-There is now an initial stage 1 screening tool for practitioners to complete and a stage 2 assessment which should be completed in a multi-agency group and is also the MSET referral form
+On 1 July 2017 we updated ourfor practitioners to complete when they're worried about a young person.
+There is now an initial for practitioners to complete and a which should be completed in a multi-agency group and is also the MSET referral form

-We revised our CSE strategy in May 2015 to simplify it and bring it in line with ACPO and Northumbria Police strategies.
-The strategy is driven by the local delivery plan, which is reviewed and updated regularly by our Strategic CSE and Trafficking Sub Group and shared with our neighbouring LSCBs at the LSCB Sub-regional CSE Group, which is chaired by Northumbria Police.
+We revised ourin May 2015 to simplify it and bring it in line with ACPO and Northumbria Police strategies.
+The strategy is driven by the local delivery plan, which is reviewed and updated regularly by our Strategic CSE and Trafficking Sub Group and shared with our neighbouring LSCB at the LSCB Sub-regional CSE Group, which is chaired by Northumbria Police.

 Child Sexual Exploitation is child abuse.
-Any young person can become a victim of sexual exploitaiton and a lot of young people who are being exploited do not actually see themselves as a victim of abuse.
-The lists below are not exhaustive, but contain warning signs and typical vulnerability factors.
+Any young person can become a victim of sexual exploitation and a lot of young people who are being exploited do not actually see themselves as a victim of abuse.

 It is important for everyone to be aware of possible indicators of exploitation.
 The list below is not exhaustive, but contains warning signs that give an indication that further investigation may be necessary:

-- Poor mental health, self harm and/or thoughts or attemps at suicide
+- poor mental health, self harm and/or thoughts or attempts at suicide

 The following are typical vulnerability factors in young people prior to abuse - remember though that young people from any background may become victims of sexual exploitation

-- Living in a chaotic or dysfunctional household (including parental substance abuse, domestic violence, criminality etc.)
+- living in a chaotic or dysfunctional household including for example parental substance abuse, domestic violence, criminality

-- Homeless or living in a hostel, B&B or a foyer
+- homeless or living in a hostel, BandB or a foyer